isabella-sole/ProximityMetrics/README.md

 The input folder must contain multiple `.npz` files with the following structure:

-- Each `.npz` file represents one frame for one participant.
+- Each `.npz` file represents one frame for one participant (please take into account that this is the output structure of SMPLer-X).
 - Filenames must follow this convention:

 ```